-Square Underwriting FAQ
+Square Underwriting FAQs

 Why does Square underwrite?

-Due to the nature of Square being a card processing company, we sometimes need to learn more about the businesses we support, including a thorough understanding of the financial history, strength of the business, and potential credit risk of the business.
+Due to the nature of Square being a card processing company, we sometimes need to learn more about the businesses we support, including a thorough understanding of the financial history, strength of the business and potential credit risk of the business.
 This is part of our overall efforts to maintain a safe and secure card processing environment.
 Based on how much money you process and how you operate your business, your business may fall into a category that requires underwriting.
 When this is the case, your application will be assessed by one of our underwriters.

 What is credit risk?

-In processing payments, Square takes on credit risk because we pay and settle money with your business immediately, even if goods and services haven’t yet been delivered, essentially providing you early access to future sales revenue.
+In processing payments, Square takes on credit risk because we pay and settle money with your business immediately, even if goods and services haven’t yet been delivered, essentially providing you early access to future sales turnover.

 Learn more in Chargeback .